 The start of a year is the time when you publish a “Top X Trends” study – this is when everyone does it and X better be a nice and round number like 10.
 A lot of bright minds in the Business Intelligence (BI) industry have sifted through all meaningful online sources, past studies and tons of answers to questionnaires, sent out to thousands of business and IT leaders.
-Now is the time when you read about the hype topics of the day – like Machine Learning, Artificial Intelligence and Natural language processing.
+Now is the time when you read about the hype topics of the day – like Machine Learning, Artificial Intelligence, and Natural language processing.
 But let’s be fair – how much does your company really employ ML or AI at this very moment… or do you really think that these technologies will shape your company’s BI landscape at the end of 2019?
-Our article bellow is all about the technological trends which we think will have a great, visible and material impact on how companies do BI.
+Our article below is all about the technological trends which we think will have a great, visible and material impact on how companies do BI.

 1. Rise of embedded analytics – although the concept of embedded analytics is not a new one, it has only recently started gaining real ground.
 The idea behind embedded analytics is putting both data and insights, in the same context, where the users are, so they can easily access them without ever leaving their platform of choice, resulting in increased efficiency and better overall results.
 For instance, by integrating the BI solution within the company’s CRM system, a salesman can easily see the patterns of certain customer behavior and follow their entire customer journey.
 Furthermore, while embedded analytics put action and insight at the same place, mobile analytics lets the users have access to them wherever they are.
 We believe that in a couple of years, embedded analytics will transform the process even further thanks to new technologies, such as AI and automation, merging with core business operations and workflows.